 Trip Definition

-Our algorithms analyze the probe traces coming from each device.
-The analysis recognizes the pattern of a regular trip within any area.
-Probe traces are sequences of probe points that come from the same device.
-These sequences define the concept of a trip.
+Our algorithms analyze the probe traces from each device to identify the patterns of regular trips within any area.
+Probe traces are sequences of probe points originating from the same device, which collectively define a trip.

 Map Matching